webzakimbo/bcome-read-the-docs/docs/source/registry/registry-examples.rst

 Any namespace with a breadcrumb matching the regular expression ``/gcp:(dev|prod):app_servers/`` would have the 'web_status' method hook available to it.

-See :doc:`../orchestration/internal-ruby-scripting` for more information on writing your internal scripts.
+See :doc:`../orchestration/internal-ruby-scripting` for information on how to write your internal scripts.

 .. note::